 - Perlman was NYC president from 1954 until the Penn Central was formed on February 1, 1968, merging Pennsylvania Railroad and New York Central Railroad

-- Kenefick was named as vice president of transportation when PC was formed
+- Kenefick was named as vice president of transportation when PC was formed in 1968

 - Hired by Union Pacific as vice president of operations in April 1968, after realizing that Penn Central would not be a successful railroad due to different management cultures of NYC and PRR, with NYC being much more frugal with its administrative costs